gbif/hp-bison/data.md

 ---
 lang-ref: data
 title: Data
-description: The USGS BISON project is committed to mobilizing and providing access to species occurrence (presence and absence) data that adheres to FAIR data principles.
+description: GBIF-US is committed to mobilizing and providing access to species occurrence (presence and absence) data that adheres to Findable, Accessible, Interoperable, Reusable (FAIR) data principles.
 layout: occurrence
 ---